 "If there's one thing that Pax has been known for, it's that it has a trout stream, and that's something not every town can claim," Hughes says.
 "People have always come to Pax to fish."

 "My family and I live just outside of Oak Hill, in Scarbro, and Paint Creek is one of our favorite family spots.
-Before having kids, Dave and I would explore along the river, hike, and fish.
+Before having kids, Dave and I would explore the river, hike, and fish.
 With kids, we love to do the same.
 They enjoy the falls, throwing rocks in the creek, and exploring," Wolff said.

 "I come through here often after work instead of taking the turnpike," Massie says.
 "Or I stop at Dunloup Creek.
-There are so many excellent places to trout-fish here in southern West Virginia."
+There are many excellent places to trout-fish here in southern West Virginia."

 Despite the number of anglers who fish Paint Creek, the stream is among the best in the state, according to Mark T. Scott, assistant chief of fisheries for the state Division of Natural Resources.